ptejada/uFlex/README.md

 If not using Composer instead of including a PHP class you will include the `autoload.php` script in your application which will auto include the library classes as required.

-If using composer then the just include the `vendor/autoload.php` in your application if is not already been included.
+If using composer then just include the `vendor/autoload.php` in your application if it has not already been included.

 Overall version 1.0 takes a more object oriented approach and follows conventions more closely.